DesireeMM/interactive-form/README.md

 ## Project Information

 #### <a name="overview"></a>Description
-This project involved taking a template for a conference registration form and adding interactivity and validation.
+This project involved taking a template for a conference registration form and adding interactivity, as well as form validation.

 #### <a name="technologiesused"></a>Technologies Used
-- CSS (provided by Treehouse)
+- CSS (project file provided by Treehouse)
-- HTML (provided by Treehouse)
+- HTML (project file provided by Treehouse)
 - JavaScript

 #### <a name="addedfeatures"></a>Added Features